Noblefel/lensa/README.md

     render.UseCache() // <-- should be done once after creation
 ```

-**Warning** - make sure you separate the templates for pages (like index, dashboard etc) and templates for parts (layout, components) in their own directory.
+**Warning** - make sure to separate the templates for pages (like index, dashboard etc) and templates for parts (layout, components) in their own directory.